billfitzgerald/infosec-primer/testing_scenarios.md

 ## E8.3 Setup and tests

-Refer to the proxy setup section C4.5 Observing websockets using ZAP proxy for details of how to view websockets in OWASP ZAP, and how to check whether the websockets link is encrypted.
+Refer to the proxy setup section C4.5 [Observing websockets traffic using ZAP Proxy](getting_started.md#h.toolkit-zap-proxy-websockets) for details of how to view websockets in OWASP ZAP, and how to check whether the websockets link is encrypted.

-There is not a specific set of tests to exercise websockets.
+There are not a specific set of tests to exercise websockets.
 Rather, the functionality of the application should be explored during testing, and then websockets traffic (if any) observed for its contents and encryption.
 Steps for these observations are described below.

 ### E8.3.1 Check contents of websockets traffic for sensitive information

 If an application uses websockets, check the contents of the messages for sensitive information.
 Note that sensitive information about the account holder is not a security concern if it is sent over an encrypted connection.
 It is a concern if the information is related to other users of the system.
-The image below shows an example of a websockets message containing student personal information for a different student than the logged in account holder (this is also an example of Information Leakage, covered in Section E9 of this document).
+The image below shows an example of a websockets message containing student personal information for a different student than the logged in account holder (this is also an example of [Information leakage](testing_scenarios.md#h.testing-leakage), covered in Section E9).

 <div align="center">
 <figure>